The ideal

 Dresses and skirts

 Independently of your body type, your best length is usually just above or just below the knee, as there your legs look longest and slimmest.
-That said:
+That said:- Skirts that hit at knee length are universally flattering for all body types.

 Trousers